The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 If you can earn $800 in airline points by paying a $99 annual fee, for example, then the card could be worth it.
 Choose a card that offers rewards on items you actually buy, though.
 What good are airline miles if you fly once or twice a year?

-3. How much do you plan to use your card?
+3. How soon do you plan on paying off your credit card purchases?

 If you are going to carry a balance from month to month, having a card with low APR could save you a lot of money in the long run.
 But be careful not to fill up your card with purchases too quickly just because it has a low APR or a bargain intro rate.